Taliban: Afghan families flee to Pakistan over forced marriage fears | DW | 09.09.2021

 His daughter, Fariba Hussaini, said that since she was a teacher working for an NGO, she had to flee along with her family members to avoid the wrath of the militants.

-"But in rural areas they are not only targeting former government employees, but also casting an evil eye on women, forcing them to leave their homes."
+"In rural areas they are not only targeting former government employees, but also casting an evil eye on women, forcing them to leave their homes," Ali Raza, from Pakistan's western city of Quetta, told DW.

 In recent days, there have been reports of some Pakistani women, who are married to Afghan men, returning from Afghanistan's Badakhshan province to Pakistan's northern Gilgit-Baltistan region, accompanied by their husbands' sisters and other women, fearing that these unmarried girls could be forced to marry Taliban fighters.